dfinity/portal/docs/developer-docs/integrations/sns/get-sns/local-testing.md

 After having
-[chosen the initial SNS parameters in a .yaml file](preparation.md) and before initializing an SNS launch in production, you might want to test the SNS launch locally.
+[chosen the initial SNS parameters in a .yaml file](preparation.md) and before requesting an SNS launch in production, you might want to test the SNS launch locally.
 You might also want to do this with different SNS parameters to compare different behaviors.